Updated: Aug 6

 All this is so very American.
-Like a Quentin Tarantino movie or the milder John Wayne Western if you’re old enough to remember John Wayne.
+Like a Quentin Tarantino movie or the milder John Wayne Western if you’re old enough to remember that era.
 A rugged individual with a huge chip on his shoulder saunters into a dusty, crumbling Cowtown.
 Nobody knows where he came from, nor where he’s going to, but in the blink of an eye he’s cleaned up the place, put all the badasses six feet underground (read: first degree murder), then rode off into a vermillion sunset while the townspeople scratch their lice-infested wigs and mutter, “Who was that masked man, anyway?”
 (Answer: He's the Anti-Artist.)
 A billionaire iconoclast with Mob affiliations saunters into Washington vowing to drain the swamp.
 Who wouldn't applaud?

 Are you still with me?
 Are you still applauding?

 In fact, since the advent of the World Wrestling Federation and Reality TV, Anti-Art has become the quintessential American art form.
-In a society predicated on racism, bigotry and greed, without a classical culture or art history worth speaking of, it’s become something akin to religion, like the story of Jesus and the promise of eternal life (Make America Great Again®), if you can get your mind around that.
+In a society predicated on racism, bigotry and greed, without a classical culture or art history worth speaking of, it’s become something akin to religion, like the story of Jesus and the promise of eternal life (Make America Great Again®), if you can get your mind around that concept.
 In Trump's own words: "I play to people's fantasies... a little hyperbole never hurts.
 People want to believe that something is the biggest and the greatest and the most spectacular."
 (The Art of the Deal)

 Donald Trump knows that he is his art and that nothing else matters.
 Amid the chaos of a nation in the throes of a deadly pandemic, he blatantly touts his ratings, constantly reminding a terrified populace that he is surrounded by “very talented people” and doing “a fantastic job”, with the "best ratings ever" even as the refrigerated semi-trailers fill with corpses spewing from the loading docks of New York City hospitals.
 Alongside Dr. Anthony Fauci, the nation’s top epidemiologist, he struts and jives and jerks and cants his orange mop of fake hair from side to side like a sly old crow, completely in control of his art, an invisible claw up the back of the good doctor’s coat and working him like a ventriloquist’s dummy.
 What better theatre can there possibly be?

-This superb piece of performance art characterizes the President's, and by extension the whole federal government's, response to a steeply increasing death toll rivalling the major battle fronts of World War II and having, in less than two months time, surpassed the death toll accrued during nineteen years of war in Vietnam.
+This superb piece of performance art characterizes the President's, and by extension the whole federal government's, response to a steeply rising death toll rivalling the major battle fronts of World War II and having, in less than two months time, surpassed the death toll accrued during nineteen years of war in Vietnam.
 Meanwhile, Trump the performance artist has his claw up the backsides of almost every Administration mouthpiece, stoking his insatiable appetite for flattery.
 Deborah Birx, the White House’s current coronavirus-response coordinator, appeared on the evangelical CBN network to deliver this on-brand message: “[Trump is] so attentive to the scientific literature and the details and the data.
 I think his ability to analyze and integrate data that comes out of his long history in business has really been a real benefit.”
-Like Trump's two sidekicks, Diamond and Silk, a pair of clowns who will do anything for money, Doctor Birx is a talking head, not a dedicated physician staffing an emergency room in the middle of a pandemic.
+Like Trump's two sidekicks, Diamond and Silk, a pair of clowns who will do anything for money, or the smarmy Geraldo, Doctor Birx is a talking head, not a dedicated physician staffing an emergency room in the middle of a pandemic.
 Her having been effectively eclipsed by the unqualified and equally despicable Jared Kushner as coronavirus-response coordinator isn't exactly reassuring.

 Donald Trump ‘talks’ straight to the American people in a first-grade vocabulary they understand, in jingoism, lies and innuendo, playing on their naïve fears of what they are too ignorant to puzzle out for themselves.
 He tells them to drink Chlorox and they drink it, even as the manufacturer slaps warning labels on each plastic jug.
 He tells them to apply light inside and outside body to ward off the virus.
 They stuff strings of Christmas tree lights up their butts.